hydraulic-software/conveyor/guidebook/docs/configs/escape-hatch.md

 derived from your app's name and the subject name of the signing certificate you used.
 Changing these will cause Windows to become confused and conclude that your new version is actually an entirely different app.

-**app.windows.manifests.msix.reinstall-if-package-family-changes** When this key is set to true (defaults to false), Conveyor will set things up so changes in your package family name automatically trigger uninstall and reinstall of the app.
+**app.windows.manifests.msix.reinstall-if-package-family-changes** When this key is set to true (the default when your download site uses HTTPS), Conveyor will set things up so changes in your package family name automatically trigger uninstall and reinstall of the app.
 The user won't be asked to do anything, but will see a progress bar appear and reinstallation proceed the next time they start the app after the escape hatch is used.